 General, Lasting, Enduring?
 Which type of Powers of Attorney should you choose?

-A Power of Attorney is a legal document that enables you to appoint someone (known as an attorney) to manage your affairs during your lifetime.
+Powers of Attorney are legal documents that enable you to appoint someone (known as an attorney) to manage your affairs during your lifetime.
 The document is based on trust, and who you appoint is your decision whilst you still have mental capacity.

 People often incorrectly assume that their spouse, partner or next of kin will automatically be able to make decisions on their behalf if they become unable to do so.
 Without a Power of Attorney, they will not have the authority to do so.